 Mouthpiece or Playwright?

-Throughout most of the Torah, Moshe plays the role of mediator between Hashem and man.
-Hashem speaks and Moshe relays His words or commands to mankind.
+Throughout most of the Torah, Moshe plays the role of mediator between Hashem and the nation.
+Hashem speaks and Moshe then relays His words or commands to the people.
 On several occasions, however, Moshe speaks in the name of Hashem and invokes Divine authority,1 even though we have no record of Hashem previously communicating the essence of Moshe's content:2

 - Plague of Locusts – In Shemot 10, Hashem tells Moshe to go to Paroh, without elaborating upon what he is to say when he gets there.
 Immediately afterwards, though, Moshe confronts Paroh and, seemingly on his own initiative, announces the Plague of Locusts in Hashem's name ("כֹּה אָמַר י"י").